Riccardo-Maffei/Outsourced-Sport-Predictor/docs/data_report.md

 #### Data Catalog

-To store this data ina a database, we used the program SQLite.
+To store this data in a database, we used the program SQLite.

 #### Appearances Table
 | Column index | Column name |  Datatype | Values (Range, validation rules) | Short description |